NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

       which cmake
       cmake  --version

-If compilers or MPI's need to be installed, consult the :doc:`HPC-Stack Prerequisites <hpc-prereqs.rst>` document for further guidance.
+If compilers or MPI's need to be installed, consult the :ref:`HPC-Stack Prerequisites <Prerequisites>` document for further guidance.

 .. _NonConConfigure: